-MVA = Market value of stock - Equity capital supplied by shareholders = (Shares outstanding)(Stock price) - Total common equity.
-(3-11)
+MVA = Market value of stock - Equity capital supplied by shareholders

+= (Shares outstanding)(Stock price) - Total common equity

 To illustrate, consider Coca-Cola.
-In May 2006, its total market equity value was \$104.8 billion, while its balance sheet showed that stockholders had put up only \$16.4 billion.
-Thus, Coca-Cola's MVA was 104.8 - 16.4 = 88.4 billion.
-This \$88.4 billion represents the difference between the money that Coca-Cola's stockholders have invested in the corporation since its founding-including retained earnings-versus the cash they could get if they sold the business.
+In January 2009, its total market equity value was \$103.2 billion while its balance sheet showed that stockholders had put up only \$23.7 billion.
+Thus, Coca-Cola's MVA was \$103.2 - \$23.7 = \$79.5 billion.
+This \$79.5 billion represents the difference between the money that Coca-Cola's stockholders have invested in the corporation since its founding-including indirect investment by retaining earnings-and the cash they could get if they sold the business.
 The higher its MVA, the better the job management is doing for the firm's shareholders.